 Step 5 Chill & Keg & Ferment

 Okay.
-When your have reached the end of making the wort - ask for assistance to pump the wort through the wart chiller and into your Keg.
+When your have reached the end of making the wort - ask for assistance to pump the wort through the wort chiller and into your Keg.

 When the Brew master tells you to - Open the Wort valve

 Your Wort goes through the wart chilling heat exchanger to quickly reduce the heat of the wort.
 While filling your Keg the Brew master will add live Yeast to your keg.
 When the Brewmaster tells you - Close the Wort valve.
 Put your name, beer name, brew date, finishing room date and bottling date on your Keg.
 Pat it a bye bye and for the next 2 weeks the Brew masters will move it through the fermentation and finishing stages.
-Get a Gallaghers Card and write your Bottling Date on the card and put it into your wallet.
 Don't forget your bottling date!
 Brews left 30 days beyond your bottling date will be disposed of to make room for the next brewers!
 Do not forget to come back to bottle and take your beer home!
 (Can you believe this actually happens) Next Step:

 Step 6 Bottling and Enjoying your own Microbrew